MrV2K/ImageConverter/README.md

 # ImageConverter
-A bodged together image convertor for AGS images
+A bodged together image converter for AGS images

 Converts between PNG, JPG, Webp and IFF/ILBM images with scaling and colour conversion.
 Also supports PDF output.